iv_locate_relates() is similar to iv_locate_overlaps(), but it locates a

 This performs no checks, and is identical to

-have a many-to-many relationship (which is typically unexpected), encouraging you to either take a closer look at your inputs or make this relationship explicit by specifying"many-to-many"
+"none", but is provided to allow you to be explicit about this relationship if you know it exists."warn-many-to-many"doesn't assume there is any known relationship, but will warn ifneedlesandhaystackhave a many-to-many relationship (which is typically unexpected), encouraging you to either take a closer look at your inputs or make this relationship explicit by specifying"many-to-many".

-doesn't handle cases where there are zero matches.
-For that, seeno_match
+relationshipis applied afterfilterandmultipleto allow potential multiple matches to be filtered out first.relationshipdoesn't handle cases where there are zero matches.
+For that, seeno_matchandremaining.

 Allen's Interval Algebra